+Visit the NIMS website for information on credentialing tests.
 Schools may also request a (free) one-on-one consultation with a NIMS representative to review all roles, responsibilities, and processes, and to explore the updated testing website.
 For assistance with NIMS credential testing process, contact NIMS Testing Support at support@nims-skills.org.
-For questions on Pennsylvania requirements or PDE's Student Occupational Competency Testing Program, contact Lori Bell, Education Resource Center at Penn State Greater Allegheny at (412) 675-9065 or email lvb6@psu.edu.
+For questions on Pennsylvania requirements or PDE's Student Occupational Competency Testing Program, contact the, Education Resource Center at Penn State Greater Allegheny at (412) 675-9065 or email testing@pacareertech.org.